 Before publishing a post, try to let it sit a day or two.
 Read back through it carefully for any awkward phrasing or typos.
 Most blog publishing platforms offer a built-in spell check, use it.

 Remember that you are putting this piece of work out representing your business and also yourself as an author.
-With features like Google+ Authorship, you’ll want to always put your best foot forward.
+With features like WordPress Gravatar, you'll want to always put your best foot forward.

 If you have a friend or editor who can read the work and offer suggestions, that might be helpful as well.